 Dialog box section Mirror

 In this section you define the mirroring for the process.
 X mirroring causes mirroring of the current component about the Y axis.
 The process is in this respect mirrored about its base point.
+Y mirroring causes mirroring of the current process about the X axis.
+The process is in this respect mirrored about its base point.

 Dialog box section Path

-In this section you define the position of the process on the component.
+Start point In this section you define the position of the process on the component.
 Positive and negative entries are possible.
 Value entries with more than one decimal place are appropriately rounded off.
 The entries can be made with orthogonal or polar values.

-In this section you define the displacement for the process.
+Displacement In this section you define the displacement for the process.
 The displacement causes a spatial thickness in the X or Y direction to be added to the process.
 Positive and negative entries are possible.
 Value entries with more than one decimal place are appropriately rounded off.
 The entries can be made with orthogonal or polar values.

 Dialog box section Distribution